Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 How Emotional Neglect Affects a Highly Sensitive Child

-Webb recently wrote in-depth about HSPs in emotionally neglectful families.
-She emphasized that you cannot make a child highly sensitive with an emotional upbringing and, likewise, you can’t make someone less sensitive through emotional neglect.
+Webb recently wrote in-depth about highly sensitive children in emotionally neglectful families.
+She emphasized that you cannot make a child an HSP simply with an emotional upbringing and, likewise, you can’t make someone less sensitive through emotional neglect.
 High sensitivity, by definition, is a genetic trait; you’re either born with it or you’re not.

-That’s because emotions are, in many ways, an HSP’s first language.
-And an emotionally neglectful family basically doesn’t speak that language.
+That’s because emotions are, in many ways, an HSP’s first language — and an emotionally neglectful family doesn’t speak that language.
 While the parents certainly have emotions of their own, they avoid expressing them outwardly or acknowledging the emotions of others.
 It’s like they completely divorce themselves from the most important part of their HSP child’s inner life.